VirtualPlanetaryLaboratory/vspace/docs/sampling.rst

 Histograms
 ----------

-If running in random mode, ``VSPACE`` will automatically generate histograms of the varied parameters.
+If running in random mode, ``vspace`` will automatically generate histograms of the varied parameters.
 In the *destfolder* will be PNG files with plots of each parameter's distribution.
 These plots are not publication ready, but can be used to verify that the distributions created match your expectations.